MOSA Project Structure

 Mosa.Runtime

 This project provides the boot function and process for the kernel, which the compiler integrates in the final binary.
-It is therefore strictly required, even if you don’t use any of the other projects in your OS.

 However, it also provides classes like Pointer or GC.